techielokesh-tl/lucky-numbers/README.md

 ## State File

 The *state file* is a CSV (comma-separated values) file with two columns.
 The first column is the number.
 There should be a row for every number from 1 to 100, but they need not appear in order.
 The second column is the *count* of the number of times that number has been incremented.
-The first row in the state file contains column names for convenience ("Numbrer" and "Count"), and can be discarded when we are looking for just the data.
+The first row in the state file contains column names for convenience ("Number" and "Count"), and can be discarded when we are looking for just the data.

 ## Q and A